 Automated Inventory Management Holds the Key to Better Research

-Perspectives and lessons learned from global life science leaders who are using eProcurement to stay ahead of the research curve.
+Perspectives and lessons learned from global life science leaders using eProcurement to stay ahead of the research curve.

 But the truth is, many lab scientists are spending an inordinate amount of time on administrative activities, especially when it comes to tracking chemical lab stocks and reagents.
 This is because chemical substances are very highly regulated, and there is a lot of data that needs to be gathered and processed in order to vet substances and comply with regulatory agencies.